Do you remember Personal Finance 101? I don’t. Because it didn’t exist.

 If we’re responsible for teaching financial skills to our children, we need to get our finances together.
-It takes some self-education, but it pays off in the end (no pun intended).
+It takes some self-education, but it pays off in the end (pun intended).

-There is nothing wrong with college, but we have to prepare our kids to handle thief finances before they leave for college.
-Unless they’re going for a finance degree, college won’t teach your children about money either.
-They could end up with a high income and no clue how to handle it (just look at the typical NFL or NBA player… or doctor for that matter – see above).
+There is nothing wrong with college, but we have to prepare our kids to handle their finances before they leave for college.
+Unless they’re going for a finance degree, college won’t teach your children much about money either.
+They could end up with a high income and no clue how to handle it (just look at the typical NFL or NBA player… or doctor).

-Money is often a taboo subject.
 As children, we’re taught to never discuss our personal finances.
-Money is a private issue.
-You don’t discuss your income, your investments or your savings.
+Money is a private issue — a taboo topic.
+You don’t discuss your income, your investments, or your savings.

 Never.
 Talk.
 About.
 Money.

-I don’t know how many couples have asked for my help, but when it came time to look at their finances, they backed out.
+So many couples have asked for my help, but when it came time to look at their finances, they backed out.
 It can be embarrassing.
-I’ve been there.
-In thousands of dollars of debt, and afraid for anyone to see where you really are.
+I’ve been there: in thousands of dollars of debt, afraid for anyone to see my finances on paper.
 I know it’s tough.
 But you can’t just do nothing.
 You have to learn how to handle money for your children’s sake if not for yours.